jlink/property-based-testing/pbt-java/blog-series/7_tdd.md

 checks = 301                  | # of not rejected calls
 ```

-As a next step I'll take the next two items from our inbox,
+Now I'll take the next two items from our inbox,
 combine them into one property method and use it to explore how big numbers
 are handled by out factorization algorithm: